 historic city with the

-Køge’s new cultural center is located between the historic, small-scale city of Køge and the large, industrial harbour, currently being developed into a new sustainable urban district.
+Køge’s new cultural center is located between the historic, small-scale city of Køge and the large, industrial harbour, currently being developed into a new, vibrant urban district.
 The cultural center will be an important link between these two areas and should combine the scale of the individual and the community by supplying a variety of formal and informal spaces.

 The new cultural center as a public living room for Køge